acollin19/472Project/README.md

 - single_img_classification.py : to classify a single image

 ## Running Instructions
-To run part 2 of the project,
+To run part 2 of the project, (follow steps from part 1 first) Remember to move the saved_model (either new or old) from the trained_models to the src folder

 1. Run training.py to train the initial model
 2. Uncomment like 12 and 13 to train model with the new images (to eliminate bias)